mingyyy/basics/DE_Cookbook_1001.md

 ### NoSQL DBs

--   What is a key-value (rowstore) store?
+-   *What is a key-value (row store) store?*

+A key-value store, or key-value database is a simple database that uses an associative array (think of a map or dictionary) as the fundamental data model where each key is associated with one and only one value in a collection.
+This relationship is referred to as a key-value pair.
--   What is a columnstore?
+-   *What is a column store?*

 -   Diff between Row and col.store